My day begins between 3:30 and 4 a.m. I slip stealthily from under the covers and drape my feet over the edge of the bed.

 On I go to the many documents I’ve gathered over the years.
 There are the Kekich Credos, Yanik Silver’s Maverick Business Rules, and many others.
 Each day I review one from the list.
 Like a horoscope speaks to its readers, I find the points salient to my day’s activities.
 Sometimes one triggers a breakthrough in an essay or business strategy.
 Such is the power of this habit.

-Finally, it brings me to my last habit, and one that I have struggled to implement for years.
+Finally, this brings us to my last habit, one that I had struggled to implement for years.
 Yet it is the simplest of activities.
-It is mediation.
-I’ve tried, always quitting, to implement the habit in the past.
-But this time, with some coaching from ETR’s Publisher, Matt Smith, I’m making it stick.
-I’ve passed the so-called magical 21-day mark for building a new habit.
-I haven’t missed a day, and yes, I believe it has made a difference.
+It is doing nothing, absolutely nothing.
+That’s right, mediation.
+Several times I had tried to make it a habit, but if you read here, I finally made it stick thanks to coaching from ETR’s Publisher, Matt Smith, and accountability from ETR readers.
+I haven’t missed a day in over a year, and yes, I believe it has made a difference.

-This brings me to the dog walk.
-It’s broaching 7 a.m. by this time.
-The winter’s morning sun is starting to peek above the beach at the end of the street.
-Time for Bally the Dog to come downstairs, bask in a quick belly rub, and go out for his morning duties and socialization at the off-leash park.
+It’s now broaching 7 a.m.
+The spring morning sun is starting to peek above the gleaming bank and condo towers of downtown Toronto.
+It’s time for Bally the Dog to make his grand entrance to the world.
+But first, a quick belly rub, and then we’ll go out for his morning duties and socialization at the off-leash park.
 He’ll also try and sneak in a swim, no matter how cold the water.
-If he can break through the ice, he’s in.

 My satisfaction comes from the Power of Habit, the strength of repetition, the backbone of success.